askoufis/clean-code-presentation/slides.md

 <!--
 - If anyone here has just gotten out of university, you might be used to putting comments everywhere in your code
 - While this was likely useful at the time, it's primary purpose would've been to show whoever is assessing your code that you know what the code does
-- Hopefully the stuff we've covered so far will make your code easier to understand without comments
+- Hopefully the stuff we've covered so far will make your code easier to understand without comments {click}
 - To the point where, in an ideal world, you wouldn't need to write comments
-- Ideally, all code would be easy to understand, and you'd never need to explain it
+- Ideally, all code would be easy to understand, and you'd never need to explain it {click}
 - In practice though, code is rarely that simple
 - The problem you're solving has some inherent complexity that may need to be explained to some degree
 - The problem with using too many comments is that, when that code inevitably changes, those comments may need to move, be updated, or be deleted
-- Adding comments creates more work for future developers -->
+- Adding comments creates more work for future developers
+- The main way comments can be useful is to provide context to the reader -->

 ---